pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * Best practice: use IAM policies to grant users fine-grained control to your S3 buckets rather than using bucket ACLs
   * Can use *multi-part upload* to speed up uploads of large files to S3

-*Glacier*
+  * Bucket cannot be deleted if bucket policy has deny rule to delete bucket, even if user has delete permission
+  * you can only add 1 SQS or SNS at a time for Amazon S3 events notification *Glacier*

   * slow to retrieve, but you can use *Expedited Retrieval* to bring it